The Return of the Soldier

 The Return of the Soldier is the debut novel of English novelist Rebecca West, first published in 1918.
-The novel recounts the return of the shell shocked Captain Chris Baldry from the trenches of the First World War from the perspective of his cousin Jenny.
-The novel grapples with the soldier's return from World War I with mental trauma and its effects on the family, as well as the light it sheds on their fraught relationships.
+The novel recounts the return of the shell shocked Captain Chris Baldry from the trenches of the World War I from the perspective of his cousin Jenny.
+The novel grapples with the soldier's return from the war with mental trauma and its effects on the family, as well as the light it sheds on their fraught relationships.

 Though initially reviewed by critics, literary scholars treating West's work tended to focus on her later novels and dismissed The Return of the Soldier until the end of the twentieth century and beginning of the twenty-first.
 The novel was adapted into a film of the same name in 1982, and later into a stage musical of the same name in 2014 by Charles Miller.

 Background

 The Return of the Soldier is Rebecca's West's first novel.
 It was published in 1918 during World War I.